YukunJ/Turtle/README.md

 -----------------
 ## TURTLE

 **Turtle** is a C++17-based lightweight network framework for web server.
 It abstracts the tedious manipulations on the Unix socket into elegant and reusable classes.
 It allows a fast server side setup where the custom business logic could be specified for each client TCP connection in the form of a callback function.
-It now supports HTTP GET request and response as well.
+It now supports HTTP GET/HEAD request and response as well.

 For any question, feel free to raise issue or pull request or drop me an [email](mailto:yukunj@andrew.cmu.edu) here.